acidau/acidau.github.io/jp/info/index.md

 metatags: noindex, follow
 ---

-_This page updated: 26 January 2022_
+_This page updated: 15 February 2022_

 ## COVID-19 response
+_Last updated: 15 February 2022_

 **JP services are not classified as essential services.
 All NSW JPs are volunteers.**<br /> It is not unreasonable for NSW JPs to decline services if they or their family are at risk.